noseratio/coroutines-talk/README.md

     await using var foregroundCoroutine = await foregroundCoroutineProxy.AsAsyncEnumerator(token);

-    // notify the foreground couroutine that we're ready yield return (BackgroundEvents.Ready, DBNull.Value);
+    // notify the foreground coroutine that we're ready yield return (BackgroundEvents.Ready, DBNull.Value);

-    // await for the foreground couroutine to also be ready var (foregroundEvent, _) = await foregroundCoroutine.GetNextAsync(token);
+    // await for the foreground coroutine to also be ready var (foregroundEvent, _) = await foregroundCoroutine.GetNextAsync(token);
     Assert.IsTrue(foregroundEvent == ForegroundEvents.Ready);

-    // feed some text to the foregroudn window using var threadInputScope = AttachedThreadInputScope.Create();
+    // feed some text to the foreground window using var threadInputScope = AttachedThreadInputScope.Create();
     Assert.IsTrue(threadInputScope.IsAttached);